-Iberdrola has various ethics mailboxes based on the sender: (i) ethics mailboxes for the professionals of the group; (ii) the mailbox available to shareholders and investors; and (iii) the suppliers' mailbox, accessible from the Employee Portal, from the OLS "On Line Shareholders" system or their mobile app, and from the Supplier Portal, respectively.
-These channels allow for communicating and complaining of any conduct that may involve the commission of an improper act or an act in violation of legal provisions or of the rules of conduct laid down in the Code of Ethics or for asking questions regarding any issue with respect to compliance.
+Iberdrola has various ethics mailboxes based on the sender: (i) ethics mailboxes for professionals; (ii) the mailbox available to shareholders and investors; and (iii) the suppliers' mailbox, accessible from the Employee Portal, from the OLS-Shareholders' Club system or their mobile app, and from the Supplier Portal, respectively.
+These channels allow for communicating and complaining of any conduct that may involve the commission of an improper act or an act in violation of law or Iberdrola's Governance and Sustainability System, and particularly the rules of conduct provided for in the Code of Ethics, or for asking questions regarding any issue with respect to compliance.

-Identification of the complaining party or whistle-blower is not required to send a complaint through these mailboxes (complaints may be anonymous), and if one does so Iberdrola guarantees absolute confidentiality with respect to both the information provided and the personal data of the reporting party.
-The group naturally states its commitment to not retaliate against any professional making a complaint, unless there is bad faith on the party of the complaining party.
+Identification of the complaining party or whistleblower is not required to send a complaint through these mailboxes (complaints may be anonymous), and if the reporting party identifies themselves, Iberdrola guarantees absolute confidentiality with respect to both the information provided and the personal data of the reporting party.
+The companies of the Iberdrola group also state their commitment to not retaliate against any professional making a complaint, unless there is bad faith on the part of the complaining party.

-Training and periodic refresher programmes for personnel involved in the preparation and revision of financial information, as well as in the assessment of the ICFR system, covering at least accounting standards, auditing, internal control and risk management.
+Training and periodic refresher programmes for personnel involved in the preparation and revision of financial information, as well as in the assessment of the ICFRS, covering at least accounting standards, auditing, internal control and risk management:

-Training is key in Iberdrola's human resources policy and is an essential element for adapting new professionals to Iberdrola and the proper performance of their jobs, as well as to keep the group's employees updated regarding any changes that occur within the group itself as well as the environment within which it does business.
+Training is key in the Company's People Management Policy and is an essential element for new professionals to adapt themselves to the Iberdrola group and for the proper performance of their jobs, as well as to keep the group's professionals updated regarding any changes that occur within the group itself as well as the environment within which they do business.

-As an example of the commitment to training, Iberdrola has a corporate campus with multiple training centres in various countries, including the International Corporate Campus in San Agustín de Guadalix (Madrid).
+As an example of the commitment to training, Iberdrola has a corporate campus with multiple training centres in various countries, including the International Corporate Campus in San Agustín del Guadalix (Madrid).
 Training in all areas is provided at these facilities by internal professionals, outside entities, universities, outside experts, etc.

-Specifically, the personnel directly or indirectly involved in the preparation and review of financial information and in the evaluation of the ICFR system, based on their different responsibilities, receive regular training on accounting standards, auditing, internal control and risk management, which is intended to give them the knowledge needed for the optimal performance of their duties as well as to anticipate, to the extent possible, the proper alignment of the group with future rules and best practices.
-Most of these courses are provided by outside entities: business schools, universities and consultants specialising in economic/financial matters.
+Specifically, the personnel directly or indirectly involved in the preparation and review of financial information and in the evaluation of the ICFRS, based on their different responsibilities, receive regular training on accounting standards, auditing, internal control and risk management, which is intended to give them the knowledge needed for the optimal performance of their duties as well as to anticipate, to the extent possible, the proper alignment of the Iberdrola group's companies with future rules and best practices.
+Most of these courses are provided by outside entities; business schools, universities and consultants specialising in economic/financial matters.